 Announcing the StaxUP Storage School Drive 2018

-Each year, the team at StaxUP Storage helps local schools in Southern California collect supplies for their students.
-This year 20 schools will be participating, and each one will be paired with one of our storage facilities.
-While the drive is officially running from June 1st to August 1st, many of our facilities have already begun collecting for their assigned schools.
+In 2018, the team at StaxUP Storage helped local schools in Southern California collect supplies for their students.
+20 schools participated, and each one was paired with one of our storage facilities.
+The drive started June 1, 2018 and ended August 1, 2018, many facilities began collecting for their assigned schools early.

-Below is a detailed of list of the facilities and the schools they are serving:
+Below is the detailed list of the facilities and the schools that were involved in the School Drive:

-Each facility will be collecting specific items that have been requested by their partnered school Korina says.
+Each facility will be collecting specific items that have been requested by their partnered school.
 “For our facility we are collecting mostly uniforms.
 So each facility has to speak to their school district and see what it it is they need.
-For San Ysidro, our school needed uniform shirts, pants, shorts, skirts, and backpacks.
+For StaxUP Storage - San Ysidro, our school needed uniform shirts, pants, shorts, skirts, and backpacks.
 They also needed regular supplies, but they mostly needed uniforms.
 Each facility has their own unique needs for their schools.”

-Yesenia Wilhoite, Manager at StaxUP Storage on Hill Street in El Cajon, says her facility is raising money for Oak Tree Academy.
+Manager at StaxUP Storage - Hill Street, says their facility is raising money for Oak Tree Academy.

-“I chose Oak Tree, because they do a daycare and it’s also a pre-school.
-So I went and I talked to the principal and I asked if they were in need of any school supplies.
+“We chose Oak Tree, because they do a daycare and it’s also a pre-school.
+So we went and talked to the principal and asked if they were in need of any school supplies.
 She said that they were, and that they were short on art supplies.
 They were very happy to accept donations that we collected for them on their behalf for art supplies like paint, crayons, and anything to help get their creativity going.”

-It’s true: most tenants at San Ysidro are very willing to donate.
+It’s true: most tenants at StaxUP Storage - San Ysidro are very willing to donate.
 However, selling soda and candy helps sweeten the deal for some customers.

-“Here at our property a lot of people tend to be here for a while.
+“Here at the StaxUP Storage - San Ysidro property, a lot of people tend to be here for a while.
 They will come in and be like ‘Oh can I buy a soda?’ and then they’ll come back (later) and buy another soda.
 All those funds we make are going to be put towards the kids, so this will be the best year yet.”

-We know that with the help of our coordinators Korina and Tiane, generous donations of time, money, and supplies from the community as well as the facilities, this will be the best year yet for the annual school supply drive!
+We know that with the help of our coordinators, generous donations of time, money, and supplies from the community as well as the facilities, this will be the best year yet for the annual school supply drive!